cwp0/cwp0/README.md

 # Hi!
 Welcome to  ✨Wenpeng Chen(陈温鹏)✨ ‘s Home🏠！

-> 🌱 I'm currently studying for a master's degree in software engineering at Nanjing University of Science and Technology.
+> 🌱 I'm still a student in Nanjing University of Science and Technology.

 ## My Hobby
 - 🎤 singing.